Jenny From The Bronze

 PREP: It is important to follow the prep and post spray tan instructions for the best possible outcome of your spray tan.

 - The key to good prep is proper exfoliation, which is done 24-36 hours before your spray tan.
 You need to shave at this time as well.
+No showers within 8 hours of your spray tan, and use only approved body wash.

 - Manicures and pedicures should be done 24-48 hours before your tan